Make this fun DIY Halloween decorations. Super creepy Floating Head Hanging Ghosts are perfect for any Halloween decor!

 I am part of the Make It Fun Team® with FloraCraft® and I thrilled that they helped make this post possible today.

 I love my job.
 It is truly the most fun job I have ever had!
 The other day I received a big huge package from FloraCraft® and as soon as I opened it up, I started giggling!
 Being part of the Make It Fun Team®, I was challenged to create something this month using the contents of the box I was sent.
 Inside this box were 6.
 Foam.
 Heads.
 I was so excited to begin my challenge and knew right away what I wanted to create!
-I made these super creepy Floating Head Hanging Ghosts that are perfect for any Halloween decor!

 Here is what I was sent…

 How could I not create a creepy spooky Halloween post using these!?
 And I really do love how they turned out!
 I am so excited to decorate for Halloween!

 Here is what you will need to make these DIY Halloween Decorations:

 - FloraCraft® foam heads, male or female (I think the female ones are a bit creepier looking)

 - FloraCraft® StyroCutter Plus®